dokku/dokku-postgres/README.md

 dokku postgres:enter lollipop touch /tmp/test
 ```

-### expose a postgres service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
+### expose a Postgres service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)

 ```shell
 # usage